Will-H93/Surreal-Estate/README.md

 - Fix the logout button, it retains the old facebook hash value and will just regenerate a new one when you login.
 Only happens if you logout after reloading the site and doesn't stop the actual functionality from working.
 - Fix the nav styling on smaller desktops, so it doesn't bleed into other elements on the page.
+- Have a way to reset all filters without needing to reload the app.

 ## Author